-Skip to 2 minutes and 4 secondsThe idea behind these claims is that when we consume them, bacteria can survive the acid in our stomach, reach our gut, and form colonies there.
+Skip to 1 minute and 57 secondsThe idea behind these claims is that when we consume them, bacteria can survive the acid in our stomach, reach our gut, and form colonies there.
 These colonies of good bacteria could then perform a number of useful functions such as synthesizing vitamins, and short-chain fatty acids, competing with pathogens for resources and stimulating the immune system.
 In order to thrive, these probiotic bacteria need both a viable habitat and an abundant source of food.
-This is where a second term of this lecture, prebiotic, comes into play.
+This is where the second term of this lecture, prebiotic, comes into play.
 As probiotic bacteria live in our gut, they can benefit from the components of our diets that are not digested and absorbed in the stomach.

 Probiotics and prebiotics